walkim140700/Konf_M20_Poettler_Waltl/README.md

 - Method  100 %
 - Line    100 %

+## testCocktail (Kilian Waltl) ##

+The class testCocktails utilizes jUnit test methods to test every Method that was implemented in the Cocktail class.
+Given some methods like getLiquid(int index) for example are not tested since those are just delegated methods from Java Lists.
+With that in mind every other method that has been implemented by myself is being tested and should work as expected.

+**Testcoverage testCocktail:**

+- Class   100 %
+- Method  100 %
+- Line    100 %

 ## JavaDoc informations ##

 JavaDoc is an documentation tool that should be used so that you and your colleagues know what your code does.